35th and State Street, Chicago

 Danielle Walters, MPH

-I became an epidemiologist because as a service provider and qualitative researcher, I found that the expertise to communicate the success I knew we had on the ground into clear measurements that resonated with policy makers was missing.
-As a result, I sought to gain the additional research expertise in quantitative measures in an effort to ensure that quality interventions on the ground were better recognized, and that public policy benefitted from grassroots insight.
-For thirteen years, I had the privilege of playing that role as the Executive Director of a non-profit on 35th and State Street in Chicago, and as a consultant assisting the City of Chicago prepare HOPE VI and Choice Neighborhoods proposals.
+I became an epidemiologist because, as a service provider and qualitative researcher, I found that the expertise to communicate the success I knew we had on the ground into clear measurements that resonated with policymakers was missing.
+As a result, I sought to gain additional research expertise in quantitative measures in an effort to ensure that quality interventions on the ground were better recognized and that public policy benefited from grassroots insight.
+For thirteen years, I had the privilege of playing that role as the Executive Director of a non-profit on 35th and State Street in Chicago, and as a consultant assisting the City of Chicago in preparing HOPE VI and Choice Neighborhoods proposals.

 Why 35th Street?

 For thirteen years, the people of 35th and State Street in Chicago embraced and educated me.
-On 35th Street, I had the privilege to server as the Executive Director of a non-profit, and as a consultant assisting the City of Chicago prepare HOPE VI and Choice Neighborhoods proposals, and the requisite collaborations and data sharing that is an essential component of such broad community change.
-Through hard won lessons, fierce friendships and relentless re-evaluation of ideas, the neighborhood and our City, 35th Street informs more of my work and understanding of the world than any other influence, and for that, this business pays homage to that teacher in it’s name.
+On 35th Street, I had the privilege to serve as the Executive Director of a non-profit, and as a consultant assisting the City of Chicago in preparing HOPE VI and Choice Neighborhoods proposals, and the requisite collaborations and data sharing that is an essential component of such broad community change.
+Through hard-won lessons, fierce friendships, and relentless re-evaluation of ideas, the neighborhood and our City, 35th Street informs more of my work and understanding of the world than any other influence, and for that, this business pays homage to that teacher in its name.

 Contact